-All Americans are witnessing an escalation of hate and assault, physical and verbal abuse, cyberbullying and racial slurs directed at members of the Asian American and Pacific Islander (AAPI) community.
+All Americans are witnessing an escalation of hate and assault, physical and verbal abuse, cyberbullying and racial slurs directed at members of the Pan-Asian, Native Hawaiian and Pacific Islander American community.

-USPAACC strongly condemns all forms of discrimination, racism, xenophobia, and violence against the AAPI community and any person based on, or simply perceived, race, color, national origin, religion, gender, sexual orientation, age, or disability.
+USPAACC strongly condemns all forms of discrimination, racism, xenophobia, and violence against the Pan-Asian, Native Hawaiian and Pacific Islander American community and any person based on, or simply perceived, race, color, national origin, religion, gender, sexual orientation, age, or disability.

 We first arrived on these shores from different countries and cultures – the pioneering Chinese, Japanese, Koreans, Indians, and Filipinos – and each has faced similar exclusion and blame in times of economic downturn, war, and contagion.
 The harsh 100-year history of systemic racism – from the 1850s to 1952 when the last of the existing measures to exclude Asian immigration and prevent Asians from becoming naturalized American citizens were repealed – forged the common, shared Asian experience of prejudice in America.